-The significant increase in net loss this quarter was mainly due to the stock-based compensation of \$116,803 related to the stock options granted in August 2015 to directors and consultants of the Company.
+In 2016, the Company recorded a stock-based compensation of \$116,803 related to the stock options granted in August 2015 to directors and consultants of the Company.
 During the quarter the Company received funding the Yukon government which provided cash to resume with exploration activities.